Spring Garden Revival

 Professional Sod Selection Standards, Installation Techniques & Quality Control Requirements

-• Clean cuts around obstacles Install sod within 24–48 hours of delivery, during cooler parts of the day, and irrigate deeply (6-inch depth) immediately.
+For Marblehead’s USDA Zones 5b–7a, select cool-season sod varieties such as Kentucky bluegrass (cold-tolerant), perennial ryegrass (quick establishment), tall fescue (drought/heat), and fine fescue (shade).
+Sod must be 1–1.5 inches thick (including roots), uniform, disease-free, and have 40–60% moisture content.
+Installation requires tight seams, staggered joints, and immediate rolling with a 150–200 lb water-filled roller.
+Install sod within 24–48 hours of delivery, during cooler parts of the day, and irrigate deeply to a 6-inch depth.
 Certified landscape contractors should provide quality control, including root system inspection and typical 1-year warranties with proper maintenance.

 Marblehead Water Department Coordination for Irrigation System Installation & New Sod Establishment